udecode/plate/docs/docs/getting-started/installation.md

 ---
+slug: /installation
 title: Installation
 ---

 Slate Plugins is essentially a set of npm packages that can be installed over npm.

-You can install all the packages simultaneously:
+You can install all the packages bundled together:

 ```bash npm2yarn
 npm install @udecode/slate-plugins